Agile-IoT/AGILE-Testbed/README.md

 ### Accessing AGILE OS on the Gateways

-AGILE software is installed and running on `agile-pi-2` gateway but cannot be accessed directly from the web, for security reasons.
+AGILE software is installed and running on `agile-pi-2`, `agile-pi-3` and `agile-pi-5` gateways but cannot be accessed directly from the web, for security reasons.
-To access AGILE OS running on agile-pi-2, you need to start an SSH tunnel between your local computer and the AGILE gateway.
+For examples, to access AGILE OS running on agile-pi-2, you need to start an SSH tunnel between your local computer and the AGILE gateway.

 You can set this up from your command line on your local computer with the command: